Our Layouts

 O Scale

 Below you will find an O scale layout of one of the IMRRC members.
 The layout contains a significant amount of detail and is quite extensive.
-This is the scale that most of the Club members have.

 Waiting for the train.